'Things must change' British PM vows after London Bridge rampage

 Ikenna Chigbo said one of the suspects appeared to be wearing the same clothes as his neighbor had been wearing earlier in the day Saturday.

-"He was wearing the same top yesterday," Chigbo told NBC News's British partner ITV News.
+"He was wearing the same top yesterday," Chigbo told NBC News' British partner ITV News.
 "He had the same shaved head and beard.
 I really could not believe it."

-Chigbo, who had hired a removal van to move house, said his neighbor had asked him Saturday how he could get hold of a similar van.
+Chigbo, who had recently rented a van to move, said his neighbor had asked him Saturday how he could get hold of a similar vehicle.

 "He was saying to me, oh, where can I get a van from — just asking me all the details — how much was it, and just like asking where he could get a van basically."